 Klonopin

-Klonopin, also known as clonaezpam, is another benzodiazepine listed as Schedule 4 drug.
-Much like other benzodiazepines on this list, it is prescribed to treat panic disorder and seizures as well as alcohol withdrawal.13
+Klonopin, also known as clonazepam, is another benzodiazepine listed as a Schedule 4 drug.
+Much like other benzodiazepines on this list, it is prescribed to treat panic disorder and seizures as well as alcohol withdrawal.

-People may misuse Klonopin to self-medicate anxiety, get high, or to amplify the effects of other drugs like opioids or alcohol, which is why it’s considered a Schedule 4 narcotic.
+People may misuse Klonopin to self-medicate anxiety, get high, or to amplify the effects of other drugs like opioids or alcohol.
 Klonopin misuse can lead to physiological dependence, which means you need to keep using the drug to stave off withdrawal symptoms.
 Klonopin can also be addictive, leading to a pattern of compulsive use despite negative consequences.

 Schedule IV Narcotics Addiction